Morrisburg, Ontario

 Morrisburg is an unincorporated community in the Municipality of South Dundas, located in Eastern Ontario, Canada.
+The population was 2,398 at the 2021 census.

 History

 On November 11, 1813, a small British force repelled an invading American army at the Battle of Crysler's Farm, which took place near what was later to be called Morrisburg.

 United Empire Loyalist settlers settled in Dundas County, creating West Williamsburg and was part of the Williamsburg Canal project.
 Between 1843 and 1856, canals were built on the north side of the St. Lawrence River.
-West Williamsburg was renamed Morrisburg in 1851 in honour of Brockville, Ontario, politician James Morris, who was named the first Postmaster General of the United Province of Canada.
+West Williamsburg was renamed Morrisburg in 1851, in honour of Brockville, Ontario, politician James Morris, who was named the first Postmaster General of the United Province of Canada.

 Incorporated as a village in 1860, Morrisburg had a growing manufacturing base consisting of a gristmill, a carding mill and a fanning mill.
 The Grand Trunk Railway reached Morrisburg in 1855.
 Eventually a power station was built on the St. Lawrence River.